 Customer Client: Support Session Interface

-When your customer starts a support session with you, that session will start either as web-based chat or with the full customer client download, depending on your site settings.
-If starting a session as an HTML5 web-based chat, your customer will be asked to allow notifications, enabling pop-up notifications to help make your communications with customers more efficient.
+When your customer starts a support session with you, that session starts either as web-based chat or with the full customer client download, depending on your site settings.
+If starting a session as an HTML5 web-based chat, your customer is asked to allow notifications, enabling pop-up notifications to help make your communications with customers more efficient.

 If any customer notices are active, they may be displayed automatically or sent manually to the customer client, giving customers the chance to leave the session if they are experiencing a known issue described in the notice.
 Customers leaving the session in this manner are not taken to the Exit Survey page, since no service was actually provided by a representative.

 A hold message may display periodically, reassuring the customer that they are still in queue and will be attended to shortly.
 This message may include the estimated wait time and the customer's position in queue.